Policy: Information technology security

-System owner: someone with delegated responsibility for information assets including defined responsibilities for the security of the data and application component of the asset, determining appropriate classification of information, defining access rights, and ensuring that information asset risk is identified and managed.
-System owners should be a Service Division Director, College General Manager or their nominated delegate
+System owner: the senior member of staff with delegated responsibility for information assets including defined responsibilities for the security of the data, information and application component of the asset, determining appropriate classification of information, defining access rights, and ensuring that information asset risk is identified and managed.
+System owners are a Service Division Director or an equivalent management position.